 The Adobe™ PDF document format has been in development since 1991, and from as early as 1994 included security features that were aimed at preventing users from being able to make changes to a published documents.
 This involved the use of encryption as the only practical way of protecting information.
 The basis of PDF encryption is to prevent users viewing the file if they are not authorized, and if they are authorized, to control what they can do with the file (i.e. whether printing is allowed, etc.).

 Early PDF document security relied on weak 40 bit encryption and soon after it was released methods of breaking it were freely available on the Internet.
-In May 2001 128 bit encryption became available to prevent simple hacking of the native mode controls, and degraded printing, was also added.
+In 2001 128 bit encryption became available to prevent simple hacking of the native mode controls, and degraded printing, was also added.
 In 2008 256 bit encryption was added to Adobe 9 but the implmentation was not as secure as Adobe 8’s 128 bit encryption (the password checking routine consists of just one call to the SHA256 hash function) enabling passwords to be cracked a lot quicker.

 The early controls relied upon manual entry of either one or two passwords which allowed the user to override the controls initially placed on the document.
 The commonest method of attacking an encrypted PDF document is to try and break the 40 bit key implementation (the default if security has been selected for compatibilty with version 6 PDF documents and below).
-Advertisers such as www.crackpassword.com claim to provide a solution for Version 4 products that guarantees to break that level of protection in a few minutes, and can break higher levels of encryption (128 and 256) using various methods of attack.
+Advertisers such as Advanced PDF Password Recovery provide a solution that guarantees to break that level of protection in a few minutes, and can break higher levels of encryption (128 and 256) using various methods of attack.
 PDF Restrictions can be removed instantly regardless of the encryption algorithm or strength used.
-Other organizations such as www.lostpassword.com/acrobat.htm or PDF-Password-Recovery also use advanced techniques to remove PDF passwords, although they warn that the 128 bit algorithm itself cannot be practically attacked using brute force.
+Other organizations such as Passware Kit Standard or PDF-Password-Recovery also use advanced techniques to remove PDF passwords, although they warn that the 128 bit algorithm itself cannot be practically attacked using brute force.

-Fortunately (or unfortunately for some!) most attacks are speeded up significantly by the choice of ‘poor’ passwords (8 characters or less that are common words).
-Whilst the 128 bit PDF encryption algorithm may be good, the choice of a poor password, so that users can remember it, defeats all the good technical work.
-If a weak (short and uncomplex) password is used PDF password cracking software will quickly decrypt Adobe PDF files regardless of whether they have user or owner passwords set and regardless of whether they are protected by 40 bit or 128 bit encryption.
+Fortunately (or unfortunately for some) most attacks are speeded up significantly by the choice of ‘poor’ passwords (8 characters or less that are common words).
+Whilst the 128 bit or 256 bit PDF encryption algorithm may be good, the choice of a poor password, so that users can remember it, defeats all the good technical work.
+If a weak (short and uncomplex) password is used PDF password cracking software will quickly decrypt Adobe PDF files regardless of whether they have user or owner passwords set and regardless of whether they are protected by 128 bit encryption or higher.